CN engages learners through social and engaging learning. This article will guide instructors to set up a CN course for social discussion.

-When you first enter the CN Post page of your course, you will be prompted to select a course category.
+When you first enter your CN course, you will be prompted to select a course category.
 CN will automatically connect your course with other courses that belong to the same category.
 You can add multiple categories.

-If you want to connect your course to specific courses, you and the instructors of the other courses should select “Other” and define a unique course category.
+If you want to connect your course to specific courses, you and the collaborating instructors should select “Other” and define a unique course category.

 STEP2: Select A Pre-defined Post Visibility Setting (optional)

 By default, there is no pre-defined post visibility setting.
-Students must select a visibility setting for each of their post.
+Students must select a visibility setting for each of their posts.

 This way, your students won't need to select a post visibility setting each time.
-However, they can still change the default setting on specific posts if they want to.
+But they will still be able to change to another setting whne needed.

 STEP3: Define Discussion Topics

-We cannot emphasize the importance of using hashtags in a social learning environment.
-Encourage your students to use hashtags to label their posts, polls and events.
-As a course instructor, you'll want to define a few course discussion topics, and you can gradually add more as the course progresses.
+Hashtags help students easily find posts on a specific topic.
+As a course instructor, please encourage your students to use hashtags to label their posts.
+To do so, you want to define a few course discussion topics, and you may add more as the course progresses.

 Hint: When defining discussion topics, you don’t need to include the hashtag (#) in front of the terms.
 Just simply type each term in and press Enter to save it into a little block.
 After you submit the entire form, the topics will automatically turn into hashtags.

 The Anar Seeds point system motivates students and tracks their participation.
 You and your students can click the Course Anar icon on the top bar to view the course Anar Seeds table.
 We recommend that you take a screenshot of this table and include it in your syllabus to help students understand how to accumulate seeds.

 Hint: You don't have to edit the default Anar Seeds table.
-If you are going to make modifications, we do not suggest major changes.
-We encourage slight adjustments on seeds allocation and modifications on the minimum word count for creating posts and reflections.
+You may slightly modify the seed allocations and the minimum word count for creating a post and a reflection.

-200-300 seeds is a good start to test an Anar Seed goal and set up for your course.
-If you want to create an assignment in your LMS (Canvas, Moodle, Blackboard, etc) and let CN send seed-based points back to your LMS’ Grade book, please check the following guides:
+200-300 seeds is a good Anar Seeds goal in general.
+If you want to create an assignment in your LMS (Canvas, Moodle, Blackboard, etc.) and let CN send seed points back to your LMS’ Grade book, please check the following guides to set up: